LamperEin/learngit/readme.txt

-Git is a version centrol system
+Git is a distributed version centrol system
 Git is free software